cppwfs/readmesample/README.md

             -p 9000:9000\
             -v <dir on your machine>:/tmp/xd/output
             springxd/singlenode
+> Replacing &lt;dir on your machine&gt; with your with a directory on your local machine.

 So to create the stream that will receive http posts and write the results to a file, go to the the shell and from the ***xd:>*** prompt, type the following and press ***return***:
 ```
 stream create httpfilestream --definition "http|file" --deploy